Tuesday, June 11, 2024

 The City of Swami Vivekanand, Tagore and Netaji

-I have heard Calcutta stories since childhood from my bengali friend Rinku,
+I heard Calcutta stories during childhood from my bengali friend Rinku,

 thanks to her annual trips to 'Cal'.
 She was born and brought up in Doon and